top of page

-The Sankofa Foundation supports the village of Iture in Ghana by providing access to education, health care, community development and sustainability.
+The Sankofa Foundation is a non-profit organization that supports the village of Iture in Ghana by providing access to education, health care, community development, and sustainability through African tours and philanthropy.

 The Sankofa Foundation